sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

         ; not actually appear in the ENDIVE or consensus directory. meta : MetaSection .within VoteableSection,

-        ; Fields that appear in the client root document. client-root : RootSection .within VoteableSection,
+        ; Fields that appear in the client network parameter document. client-params : ParamSection .within VoteableSection,
-        ; Fields that appear in the server root document. server-root : RootSection .within VoteableSection,
+        ; Fields that appear in the server network parameter document. server-params : ParamSection .within VoteableSection,

         ; Information about each relay.
         relays : RelaySection,